elulu3/LymphoSeq2_Shiny/development.markdown

 # Local Installation

 To install a local copy of this application, instructions are available on [Github](https://github.com/elulu3/LymphoSeq2_Shiny).

-Maximum data file upload size are adjustable in the local installation.
+# Known Bugs

+# Reporting Bugs

+Any bugs or issues discovered can be reported on the [Github issues page](https://github.com/elulu3/LymphoSeq2_Shiny/issues).

+Once on the [Issues](https://github.com/elulu3/LymphoSeq2_Shiny/issues) page, click on [New Issue](https://github.com/elulu3/LymphoSeq2_Shiny/issues/new).
+In the [Title] section, write a brief description of the bug.
+In the [Write] section, describe the expected or intended interaction/output and what actually happened instead.
+Please also attach a screenshot of the error in the same section.

 # Further Development